thomazyazima/thomazyazima.github.io/week-2/4-intermediate-html-css/readme.md

 ## Release 1: Apply
 Download these [practice files](http://girldevelopit.github.io/gdi-core-intermediate-html-css/class1.zip).
-Unzip the folder into [this directory](2-intermediate-html).
+Unzip the folder into this (4-intermediate-html-css) directory.
 Do the following exercises using the files in the "practice" folder.
 After you are done, compare your work with the files in the "completed" folder.

 - Add reset.css to your index.html file.
 What happens?
 - Update the header links to jump to sections